 When faced with new parenthood, many of us forgo celebrating the new year with parties, champagne toasts and well-past-midnight bedtimes.
 Now that you’re a mom or dad, you should still welcome the new year, but make it a “baby new year.”
 Having a party with your children, big or small, can still be wonderful and memorable.
 Below I’ve shared some things you can do to keep New Year’s Eve alive with small children in the house.

 1. Dress up.
 It doesn’t matter if you are sitting in your living room.
-Put on your fancy dress, dress the baby up in frills or a bow tie, and have a celebration.
+Put on your fancy dress, dress the baby up in frills, a bow tie or crown, and have a celebration.
 Even if it’s only for an hour—make that hour count.

 2. Decorate with some sparkle!
 Babies and toddlers love shiny objects (grown-ups do too!).
-Christmas lights, glittery paper shapes and silver and gold streamers will make your at-home celebration stylish and small-child friendly.
+Christmas lights, glittery paper shapes and silver and gold streamers or even a DIY piñata will make your at-home celebration stylish and small-child friendly.
+This adorable New Year’s party for kids has the best inspiration.

 3. Make party hats.
-Find some glittery paper and fashion tiaras or cone shaped hats—they will make perfect photo ops with your dress up clothes.
+Find some glittery paper and fashion tiaras or cone shaped hats or print our free printable New Year’s Crowns—they will make perfect photo ops with your dress up clothes.

 4. Have noisemakers on hand.
 You can easily make a few of these by putting pennies in rinsed soda cans wrapped in colorful paper or by putting beads in empty water bottles.
-Seal them well, and watch the babies enjoy!
+Seal them well, and watch the kids enjoy!
+Older kids can even help make DIY noisemakers.

 6. Celebratory snacks.
 Skip these for infants, but for toddlers, party food on New Year’s can be whatever you usually serve them made special—serve the snacks in individual containers and decorate the serveware with some festive accents.